-Only 38 of these Senators served during the direct election era of the last century and Brown's return would also make for the shortest departure from the Senate in nearly 100 years and the eighth shortest of all time.
+Only 38 of these Senators served during the direct election era of the last century and Brown's return would also make for the shortest departure from the Senate in nearly 100 years and the ninth shortest of all time.

 Brown left the Senate at the convening of the 113th Congress on January 3rd and the special election to fill Kerry's seat will be held June 25th.

 Presuming Brown wins, he would likely be sworn in by June 26th, or a gap of just five months and 23 days.

 The last time a Senator exited and returned to the chamber that quickly was in 1918.

 Oregon Republican Charles McNary was appointed to the Senate in May 1917 to fill the vacancy caused by the death of Senator Harry Lane.
 That stint ended on November 5, 1918 when Frederick Mulkey was elected to fill the vacancy.